vicmeow/codesandbox-vuepress/guide/README.md

 ### Ejecting

-If you would like to customize the default theme even more and have more control over how the different components look like, you can eject the theme.
+If you would like to customize the default theme even more and have full control over how the different components look like, you can eject the default theme.

 ::: warning
 When ejecting you are on your own and **will not** be receiving future updates or bug fixes to the default theme even if you upgrade your VuePress version.